WxTu/RITR/README.md

 # RITR
 IEEE TNNLS 2024-Revisiting Initializing Then Refining: An Incomplete and Missing Graph Imputation Network

+The complete source code will be released soon!

 ## Citation & License
 If you use this code for your research, please cite our paper.
 ```